sergiopvilar/sergiovilar.github.io/_posts/2015-07-23-codesign-electron-continuous-integration.md

     - node pkg.js --platform=darwin
 ```

-Now your app is packaged and code signed on CircleCI and you can do whatever you want, like upload to a S3 bucket or something like that.
+Now your app is packaged and code signed on CircleCI.
+You can do whatever you want, like upload to a S3 bucket or something like that.

 If you have any questions, please let me know on the comments.